Lewis County sheriff calls residents who follow Gov. Inslee’s coronavirus mask requirement ‘sheep’

 “Here’s what I say, don’t be a sheep,” Snaza advised the cheering throng, before handing the bullhorn to a man whose face was covered.

 The sheriff didn’t return calls or emails Wednesday seeking comment about his remarks.
-In a statement Wednesday afternoon, the Lewis County Sheriff’s Office urged people to voluntarily wear masks, but said it would not enforce the measure.

-“With the recent Governor’s announcement of mandatory masks, The Sheriff’s Office recommends that everyone continue exercising safe and precautionary measures as we work through this pandemic, including wearing masks around those in high-risk groups,” according to the statement.
-“Due to the minor nature of this offense, and the possibility for a negative outcome during an enforcement encounter and the various ways in which the order may be violated, it would be inappropriate for deputies to criminally enforce this mandate.”

 Washington’s mask requirement comes as confirmed coronavirus cases have spiked around the nation, including across the South and West.